shaddyshad/sharehouse-rc1/routes/routes.md

 ## Main API structure documentation

+The business logic is implemented mostly encapsulated in the API files with a few other functionalities outside.

 This file describes the structure of the provided API, their usage, caveats and other information.
 Mostly, the files in here just provide different API end point to clients and they can access it from any RESTful compliant client.